copyright 2011 by Tim Griffin

 Some surprising revelations on the pumping of the heart

-There were maps of such precision that they looked like photographs
+There were maps that were so accurate they look like photographs

 And a portrait of a Baptist and a Bacchus just for laughs